-Since many women who come in to our program are used to the all-or-nothing approach our goal is to help them to experience ‘middle ground’ with movement around exercise intensity, frequency and duration.
+Since many women who come into our program are used to the all-or-nothing approach our goal is to help them to experience ‘middle ground’ with movement around exercise intensity, frequency, and duration.
 Therefore, we teach them how to use the Rating of Perceived Exertion scale (RPE) with cardiovascular, strength and flexibility training while aiming for moderate intensity with all exercises.

-Working toward moderate intensity (5 – 7 on a scale of 1 – 10) creates the feeling that exercise is doable, which instills a sense of confidence to enhance the fitness level without gasping for air or pushing through the burn.
+Working at moderate intensity (5 – 7 on a scale of 1 – 10) creates the feeling that exercise is doable, which instills a sense of confidence to enhance the fitness level without gasping for air or pushing through the burn.
 This approach sets up a psychological reinforcement toward exercise adherence.

 All of our exercise classes have special modifications that take into account different intensity levels, orthopedic injuries/conditions and mobility levels.
-We adapt exercise to our participants’ bodies, not vice versa.
+We adapt the exercise to our participants’ bodies, not vice versa.
 For example, participants at Green Mountain learn how to honor their shoulder, knee, or low back conditions, and to work with not against their body’s capabilities.

 Learning how to honor the body’s cues in the moment is crucial for cultivating body awareness, reducing discomfort and enhancing the enjoyment of movement, which has a positive impact on exercise consistency and duration.

 Typically the default button around movement is set to ‘sedentary’ before entering our program, so easing into rather than diving into an exercise program requires caution and patience to build upon one’s successes.
-Keeping one’s expectations in check and then re-evaluating them regularly is important for preventing the relapse into an all –or-nothing pattern with movement.
+Keeping one’s expectations in check and then re-evaluating them regularly is important for preventing the relapse into an all-or-nothing pattern with movement.

 Focusing on the measurements of success outside of weight loss (i.e., increased endurance, strength, and flexibility) helps one to focus on the practice of self-care instead of measuring success through the tunnel vision of weight loss.